 Going creative: The SLIDE system for sending items to residents at the Willow Regional Desk.
 (Left to right: Student Trevor, Student Gabriela, Cristal Pinnix Visser, Occupancy Supervisor)

-Pandemic or no, Desk Services continues to offer the same services from before the virus’s impact on the University and HFS.
+Pandemic or no, Desk Services for the residence halls continues to offer the same services from before the virus’s impact on the University and HFS.
 What’s changed are some of the methods of operation.

 “The Desk Services team has been really quick to respond and adapt to changing protocols and guidelines,” says Emily Maki, Desk Services Manager.
 “We have worked well with other units to ensure we can continue to offer our normal services and that we can be flexible when needed to provide out-of-the box solutions.”
 She adds the staff continues to provide excellent customer service.

 During this time, Emily works remotely, with Desk Services staff onsite at the Willow and Lander Regional Desks, as well as the Nordheim Desk.

 “I have weekly Zoom meetings with my team and am in daily contact via email,” says Emily, who has been with HFS for 6 years.
 “I am also available at any time they need to reach me (Skype, Zoom, phone).”
 She also sets up meetings with individual staff to address topics specific to occupancy, scheduling or other desk-related issues.